visit/galaxy-docs/_includes/exampleworkflow.md

 98761234
 ```

-Once you have all the information and the bookings you would like to attach to your basket, you can <a href="https://visit.github.io/galaxy-docs/#commit-basket">Commit</a> it.
+Once you have all the information in the basket, you can <a href="https://visit.github.io/galaxy-docs/#commit-basket">Commit</a> it.
 This will start the process of finalising bookings and generating the necessary financial information.
 You only need to provide the Basket Id for this call.
-The whole commit process is a two step one, assuming you want confrimation of the job and the final reservation number.
+The whole commit process is a two step one.
 First, in this call, we will use a POST call and the **BasketId**: 87654321 to trigger the Basket commit job.
-What you get in return is the **CommitJobId**, you can use it with <a href="https://visit.github.io/galaxy-docs/#commit-status">Commit Status</a> to get the status of the job.
+What you get in return is the **CommitJobId**, you should use it with <a href="https://visit.github.io/galaxy-docs/#commit-status">Commit Status</a> to get the status of the job.
 Our CommitJobId is **98761234**.

 ### HTTP Request